grafana/grafonnet/docs/grafonnet/panel/timeSeries.md

 TODO docs
 Note: "hidden" needs to remain as an option for plugins compatibility

-Accepted values for `value` are list, table, hidden
+Accepted values for `value` are "list", "table", "hidden"

 ##### fn options.legend.withIsVisible